When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 Step 1: Prepare the Seed

 The viability of the seeds is greatly influenced by their harvesting time.
-So, ensure to check the quality of the seeds and are new ones before buying one.
+So, check the seeds’ quality and age before buying them.

 After getting fresh new seeds, follow the seed prep steps.

-- Ensure the seeds are completely dry before sowing them.
+• Ensure the seeds are dry before sowing them.

 Step 2: Prepare the Starter Mix